-Although the game was cancelled due to severe weather, I was determined to provide some sort of coverage and this probably came out a lot more interesting than if I did a position by position breakdown of the game.
+Although the game was cancelled due to severe weather, I was determined to provide some sort of coverage for you all.
+To be honest, this is probably way more interesting than any position-by-position breakdown I could have produced.

-If you were one of the “lucky” ones that purchased a ticket for this game the Athletic Department provided two options for you ticket holders.
+If you were one of the “lucky” ones that purchased a ticket for this game, the athletic department provided two options for you.
 Click here for details.

-Without further ado, here’s documentation of my Nebraska Red-White Game weekend:
+Without further ado, here’s how my Nebraska Red-White Game weekend experience went down…

 Friday – 4/13